 - Beat in the oat flour, baking powder, and salt.
 Mix well, until the dough looks thick and uniform.
 Cover the bowl with a piece of plastic wrap and place in in the fridge to chill for at least 10 to 15 minutes.

-- When ready to roll out cookies, preheat the oven to 350° F. Take the cookie dough out of the fridge and let the dough rest a few minutes at room temperature to soften.
+- When ready to roll out cookies, preheat the oven to 350°F. Take the cookie dough out of the fridge and let the dough rest a few minutes at room temperature to soften.
 Then line a work surface with a large piece of parchment paper.
 Place the cookie dough in the center and sprinkle with oat flour.
-Also flour a rolling pin and roll out the dough into a ¼-inch thick sheet.
-Use cookie cutters to cut the dough into shapes and place on the cookie sheet.
+Flour a rolling pin and roll out the dough into a ¼-inch thick sheet.
+Use cookie cutters to cut the dough into shapes and place them on the cookie sheet.
 Decorate with sprinkles if you wish!

 - Place in the oven and bake for about 8-10 minutes depending on how crisp you wish the cookies to be.
 I found 9 minutes to be perfect.

 - Remove cookies from oven and cool on baking sheet for 5 minutes, then transfer to a wire rack to cool completely.